 What to do if notes have not been posted, or are hard to understand?

-If after 48 hours, notes are not available, please reach out to email@example.com.
+If after 48 hours, notes are not available, contact email@example.com to see if other notes are available.

 If after one month, notes are not available, please reach out to your Accessibility Advisor to discover alternative accommodations.